 Most suppliers will provide a user or operating manual.
 Manuals from quality suppliers units will be in plain English that the average person can understand.
 Often the manual will also specify the unit’s warranty and support arrangements.
 We recommend against items that must be sent overseas for warranty service.
 The following points are obvious, but we’ve all seen the line – if all else fails read the manual.

 - BEFORE you connect the unit to the power supply, or attempting to use it ensure that you read the manual and understand it.

 - Follow the instructions in the manual.
 If you don’t, often the manufacturer’s warranty will not apply.
 It could be an expensive mistake.

 After you have set up your machine as per supplier’s user manual, you should immediately test its function.
 Run a simple foil test to satisfy yourself you have a true ultrasonic cleaner, not a dud.
 If the machine fails the test contact the supplier and have it replaced/get a credit.

 - EMC is Electro Magnetic Compatibility.
 When a product shows the C Tick symbol it tells the consumer that the supplier has proven that the device meets the Australian/New Zealand regulations for EMC.
 A product that does not meet EMC rules may interfere with radio and other communications, including devices such as pace makers and other sensitive life saving equipment.

 - The supplier’s code (often a number starting with letter N or V) on an electrical product tells the consumer that the supplier has tested the device for compliance with the Australian/New Zealand regulations for electrical safety.
 The CE label often seen on electrical products has no meaning under Australian/NZ legislation.
-CE is intended to show conformance within the European Community, but it is easily confused (possibly deliberately so, by some suppliers) with an almost identical CE label which shows Chinese Export.
+CE is intended to show conformance within the European Community, but it is easily confused (possibly deliberately so) with an almost identical CE label which shows Chinese Export.